capr/multigit/README.md

 	$ mgit bar ls-files
 	bar.txt                        # and project bar only tracks bar.txt

-Notice the `-f` (force) when adding files to git.
+Note the `-f` (force) when adding files to git.
 When creating a repo with `mgit init foo`, the `.gitignore` file for foo is set to `.mgit/foo.exclude` which defaults to `*`, which means that all files are ignored by default, hence the need to add them with `-f`.